 A physician usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication or cortisone injections.
 If back and neck pain relief is not achieved after weeks or months of conservative treatment, a physician might suggest surgery as an option.

 The surgeons at Laser Spine Institute offer an alternative to traditional back or neck surgery.
 At Laser Spine Institute, state-of-the-art techniques are used to perform minimally invasive, outpatient procedures to help patients find relief from back and neck pain.
-Contact Laser Spine Institute to learn more about our back and neck pain relief center, or for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more about our back and neck pain relief center, or for your MRI or CT scan review.